ObolNetwork/obol-docs/docs/int/quickstart/group/quickstart-group-leader-creator.md

 If instead of being shown your `enr` you see an error saying `permission denied` then you may need to [update docker permissions](/docs/int/faq/errors#docker-permission-denied-error) to allow the command to run successfully.

 :::caution
-Please make sure to create a backup of the private key at `.charon/charon-enr-private-key`.
+Ensure you create a backup of the private key stored in the '.charon' folder, specifically at '.charon/charon-enr-private-key'.
+This is the file used to generate your private key.
 Be careful not to commit it to git! **If you lose this file you won't be able to take part in the DKG ceremony and start the DV cluster successfully.**
 :::

   </TabItem>